Pegah-B/Heart_Disease_MLOps_Azure_Databricks/README.md

-# Heart_Disease_MLOps_Azure_Databricks
-Heart Disease Prediction with ML Models on Azure Databricks
+# Heart Disease Prediction with ML Models on Azure Databricks

 ## Overview
 This project develops a machine learning model to classify heart disease using Azure Databricks.
 The objective is to build a predictive model that identifies the presence of heart disease based on various clinical features.